nasa/harmony-browse-image-generator/README.md

    naive and cannot pre-install required libraries so that `pip install GDAL` fails and we have no work around.

+* `pyproject.toml` - Configuration file used by packaging tools, as well as other tools such as linters, type checkers, etc.

 ## Local development:

-Local testing of service functionality is best achieved via a local instance of [Harmony](https://github.com/nasa/harmony).
+Local testing of service functionality is achieved via a local instance of [Harmony](https://github.com/nasa/harmony).
 Please see instructions there regarding creation of a local Harmony instance.

-If testing small functions locally that do not require inputs from the main Harmony application, it is recommended that you create a Python virtual environment, and then install the necessary dependencies for the service within that environment via conda and pip then install the pre-commit hooks.
+If developing changes to the library, or testing small functions locally that do not require inputs from the main Harmony application, it is recommended that you create a Python virtual environment, and then install the necessary dependencies for the service within that environment via conda and pip then install the pre-commit hooks.
+Note that you will need the gdal libraries available to your virtual environment to install the `gdal` package with pip.

 ```
 > conda create --name hybig-env python==3.11